Home » Registration » Registration Information

-- Formerly enrolled students needing information concerning policies and procedures governing readmission to the university should contact the school in which they wish to be readmitted.
+- Formerly enrolled graduate and professional students needing information concerning policies and procedures governing readmission to the university should contact the school in which they wish to be readmitted.

 - Students can access their registration appointment times on their Student Landing Page in YES under the header “Enrollment Dates.”

 - To view the student registration appointment(s), please log in to YES.